Onti Salaga: Plot

 Forest officer Pratap (Tiger Prabhakar) manages to capture a gang of notorious criminals and saves Onti Salaga (lone tusker), which has almost drowned in a swamp.
 His bravery is noticed by his superior, a seemingly innocent but shrewd ranger (Vajramuni).

 A constable whose partners were brutally killed by a few criminals is rescued by Onti Salaga (Ambareesh), a private detective.
-He also captures those criminals and gives the credit for the constable who gets a promotion.
-He meets an arrogant young girl (Khushbu) and tames her eventually developing feelings for her.
+He also captures those criminals and gives credit to the constable who gets a promotion.
+He meets an arrogant young girl (Khushbu) and tames her, eventually developing feelings for her.
 She seeks his help in finding her kidnapped brother.

-It is revealed that her rich brother (Avinash) is kidnapped and tortured by Chandra Chakravarthy (Jai Jagadish) who, pretending to be a pious bank employee, looted the building and killed the security guard so as to make others believe that he was killed in the brawl.
+It is revealed that her rich brother (Avinash) is kidnapped and tortured by Chandra Chakravarthy (Jai Jagadish) who, pretending to be a pious bank employee, looted the building and killed the security guard making mothers believe that he was killed in the brawl.
 While taking the money to his boss and father, the same old ranger (Vajramuni) he is spotted by the industrialist (Avinash), whom he kidnaps and tortures for his wealth.
 He also hires a few bodyguards to keep an eye on the man's family.

 Shankar aka Onti Salaga suspects Chandra Chakravarthy (who has changed his appearance) and starts stalking him.
 Meanwhile, he is recognised by Madhukar, who happens to be a close confidante of Shankar.
 In order to cover up his crime, Chandra Chakravarthy kills Madhukar and also attempts to murder Shankar.
 However, he escapes and swears to seek revenge for his friend's death.
 His investigation leads him to the conclusion that his girlfriend's brother (Avinash) is also in Chandra Chakravarthy's custody.